 - Home Price: $325,800 median purchase price; $1,754 median monthly rent

 - Crime Rate: Safer than 78% of cities in the U.S.

 - Distance to Washington, DC: About 23 miles

 While suburbs like Alexandria and Arlington are closer to the District of Columbia, their higher costs of living drive many people moving to the DC area farther south toward more affordable suburbs like Woodbridge.
 Families in particular love living in Woodbridge for its charming small-town feel.
-With its safe streets, top-rated schools like Porter Traditional School and Occoquan Elementary School, and outdoor recreation spots around Belmont Bay and Occoquan Bay, this quaint Virginia city is one of the best places to live near DC!
+With its safe streets, top-rated schools like Porter Traditional School and Occoquan Elementary School, along with beautiful outdoor recreation spots around Belmont Bay and Occoquan Bay, this quaint Virginia city is one of the best places to live near DC!

 Things to Do in Woodbridge